-Come out and help us celebrate Canada’s 150th Birthday.
+Come out and help us celebrate Canada’s Birthday.
 There will be a hot dog bbq, cake, live entertainment, raffle draws, gold panning, our infamous chicken poop bingo and lots more!
-There is something for everyone!
+Something for everyone!

 Enjoy an afternoon of shopping, food and entertainment.